farmOS/farmOS/docs/development/api.md

 ## /farm.json

-farmOS provides an informational API endpoint at `/farm.json`, which includes the farm name, URL, API version, and the currently authenticated user's name, ID, and email address.
+farmOS provides an informational API endpoint at `/farm.json`, which includes the farm name, URL, API version, information about the currently authenticated user, and information about available entity types and bundles.

 For example: